jonasws/jonasws.github.io/_posts/2016/2016-04-02-python-poetry.md

 > when I first coded Python, I felt like a boss!

 > At first it was for-loops, and functions and such,
-> And then there was Django, which assisted me much.
+> And then there was Django, it assisted me much.

 [Django](https://www.djangoproject.com) is really what taught me to develop web applications, which is what has become my bread and butter (in the future, hopefully, at least) as a career developer.
 However, it is important to expand one's horizon as a developer: